ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 ### Post-adapter ligation cleanup

-1. Add 31.5 &#956;L of 20% PEG/2.5 mM NaCl (i.e. speedbeads without the beads) to samples.
+1. Add 31.5 &#956;L of 20% PEG/2.5M NaCl (i.e. speedbeads without the beads) to samples.
 This is a 0.9X bead:DNA ratio.
 This will get rid of smaller DNA fragments (e.g., < \~250 bp) like adapter dimers that may have formed during the ligation reaction.
 2. Perform bead cleanup as in [@sec:3.1.2], eluting DNA in 20 &#956;L of low-TE.
 3. After elution, place beads on magnet and carefully transfer the supernatant to new tube/plate by slowly drawing up the supernatant with a pipette.
 The DNA is in the supernatant.
 This will be used for indexing PCR.